 To draw users from Dropbox, Box, and other consumer-grade solutions, and convince them to adopt a new solution, Acorda had to offer them a better experience than what they were used to.

 “We ended up liking the interface and its features a lot better than Dropbox,” says Bauer.
 “Syncplicity’s solution really speaks for itself, and we haven’t had a hard time getting users to move off of other solutions.
-Once we show them how Syncplicity works, they say, ‘This is great!’
+Once we show them how Syncplicity by Axway works, they say, ‘This is great!’
 They’re not even thinking of compliance.
 They’re just thinking of the usability.”

-The new Syncplicity iPhone app – with its innovative design, including a three-panel main screen view that offers unprecedented function and form – is taking off at Acorda.
+The new Syncplicity by Axway iPhone app – with its innovative design, including a three-panel main screen view that offers unprecedented function and form – is taking off at Acorda.
 “The new iPhone app is a huge hit.
 The UX is innovative and refreshing.
 It’s really a perfect balance of form and function,” says Bauer.

 -Assistant Director of IT Network Operations Josh Bauer